-Julie Berg is a lecturer in criminology at the School of Social and Political Sciences, and a member of the Scottish Centre for Crime and Justice Research, at the University of Glasgow.
-She is also a research fellow in the Global Risk Governance Programme at the University of Cape Town.
-Julie runs the Evolving Security Initiative’s Glasgow Hub (ESI@GLA).
+Julie Berg is a senior lecturer in criminology at the School of Social and Political Sciences, and an Associate Director (internationalisation) of the Scottish Centre for Crime and Justice Research, at the University of Glasgow.
+She is also a Senior Research Fellow in the Global Risk Governance Programme at the University of Cape Town, South Africa.
+Julie runs the Evolving Securities Initiative’s Glasgow Hub (ESI@GLA).
 The ESI@GLA hub has as its main focus an exploration of the impacts of new harmscapes on both existing security institutions and new institutions, as well as the implications of emerging technologies on the security governance of global harmscapes.

 Kathy Dua is head of the Port Security Department at the Antwerp Port Authority, under the direct management of the Harbour Master.
 Together with her team she supervises the proper implementation of the ISPS-code (International Ship and Port Facility Security Code) at terminals in the port of Antwerp.
 Her team carries out inspections, plays an active role in security exercises, stimulates the flow of incident reporting and creates security awareness.
 In addition she also manages and maintains the general Port Security Plan for the entire port area and she’s the coordinator of the Port Information Network.